 Board members include:

-Secretary: Patty Neiner, Project Assistant PA Women’s Agricultural Network
+President: Patty Neiner, Project Assistant PA Women’s Agricultural Network

 Patty Neiner is the Coordinator for The Pennsylvania Women’s Agricultural Network which strives to empower women farmers through education, networking and support.
 In addition, she works with the Department for International Programs at Penn State and has presented at International Conferences.
 Ms. Neiner graduated from Penn State University with a degree in Horticulture.
 She and her partner run a farm in central PA where they raise hay, hogs and poultry.
 The meat is sold direct market at farmers’ markets.
 She has also worked for PA Certified Organic and The PA Association for Sustainable Agriculture.
 Prior to that, Ms. Neiner served in managerial positions within healthcare and restaurant food service.
 She has served on numerous boards and volunteers for various community causes.

 Vice-President: Raechel Sattazahn, Marketing Specialist, AgChoice Farm Credit